erin-michon/no-bliggity-no-blog/README.md

-# No Bliggity - No Blog
+# No Bliggity - No Blog:  Tech Blog

 ## Description:
 This is an application built to allow user to publish posts/blogs/articles along with any commentary.

-I primarily utilized my developing skill sets in express.js, express-handlebars, express-session, mysql and sequelize to create this application.
-The application was also deployed to Heroku.
+## Technologies Used
+- Express.js
+- Handlebars.js
+- Sequelize
+- MySQL2
+- bcrypt
+- dotenv
+- express-sessions

 Some of the methods and skills I used are shown below:

 * Express.js and sequelize was utilized to start the server and sync it to the mysql database